CHAPTER 35 BWV 3 Ach Gott, wie manches Herzeleid

 The fantasia portrays the Christian's grief throughout his journey on the narrow path to heaven----how difficult it is for flesh and blood to make this sorrowful journey.
 The structure is straightforward despite the basses having the chorale theme for the second, (and last) time in the cycle, an echo of C 135 (chapter 5).
 The motive generated by the oboes in the opening bar provides material for the sopranos, altos and tenors, frequently entering in canon as they introduce and frame the chorale melody.

 The infrequency of the basses having the chorale leads one to surmise that Bach may have intended it to symbolize the heaviness of tread upon the sorrow-filled path to heaven.
 The delicate filigree of the imitative oboes, accompanying strings, and canonic upper voices above the solidarity of the basses all come together to produce a highly complex, though never cluttered, texture.
 And, as if this is not enough, every so often Bach inserts two bars of marching quavers in the continuo line (first heard in bars 4-5).
-Schweitzer alludes on several occasions to Bach's "stepping" motives and here we discover an explicit depiction of the treading along the narrow pathway to heaven.
+Schweitzer alludes on several occasions to Bach's "stepping" motives and here we discover an explicit depiction of the tread along the narrow pathway to heaven.

 But these steps are less persistent than in some other movements because the main premise here is the state of resigned sadness within the Christian's mind and his consequent reluctance to embark upon the difficult journey.

-The chorale is particularly concise, consisting of only four phrases entailing just the four choral entries in the fantasia.
-These are extended by the upper voices’ canonic introductions to each bass entry and the long instrumental sections.
+The chorale is particularly concise, consisting of only four phrases entailing just four choral entries in the fantasia.
+These are extended by the upper voices′ canonic introductions to each bass entry and the long instrumental sections.
 A simple miniature thus becomes a symphonic pronouncement of sizeable proportion.

 The subsequent hybrid recitative provides an excellent example of Bach's experiments of investing long texts with sustained musical interest.
-The choir sings the four chorale lines but immediately following each is a short recitative phrase declaimed by the soloists in turn T, A, S and B. Each phrase of the hymn is accompanied by the continuo whose insistent (and joyful) motive is itself a version of the chorale melody.
+The choir sings the four chorale lines, but immediately following each is a short recitative phrase declaimed by the soloists in turn T, A, S and B. Each phrase of the hymn is accompanied by the continuo whose insistent (and joyful) motive is itself a version of the chorale melody.

 First chorale phrase followed by bass line derived from it.

-It also recalls, from the fantasia, the act of walking although now it is more of a ‘tripping’ motion Bach must have been delighted with this particular chorale, the first phrase of which combines three repeated notes (which might depict both a physical act of treading and a mental attitude of perseverance) with Schweitzer's flickering figure of joy.
+It also recalls, from the fantasia, the act of walking, although now it is more of a ′tripping′ motion, Bach must have been delighted with this particular chorale, the first phrase of which combines three repeated notes (which might depict both a physical act of treading and a mental attitude of perseverance) with Schweitzer's flickering figure of joy.
 This continuo line combines them in diminution.

 Two weeks after this cantata was first performed, Bach used the same technique of separating chorale phrases with recitative entries sung by each of the voices (C 92 chapter 37).
 Three weeks before he had inserted a line of four-part harmony into the bass recitative to portray the trampling of Satan under foot (C 41, chapter 32).
-Clearly at this time he was experimenting with ways of making best use of his choral forces for both dramatic and structural reasons.
+Clearly, at this time he was experimenting with a variety of ways of making best use of his choral forces for both dramatic and structural reasons.
 There are also other examples of his introducing the choir into recitatives where the melody is sung in unison rather than in four-part harmony (C 125, chapter 38).

 In C 76 it is hatred of hellish fiends that drives the character of the music.
-Here it is the fear of the actual torments----I feel the terror of the pain of Hell.
+In C 3 it is the fear of the actual torments----I feel the terror of the pain of Hell.
 But comparisons may go even further; in both arias the vocal line ultimately dissolves into a mellifluous stream of flowing notes.
 In C 76 it represents the glowing love of Christ and similarly in C 3 the mention of Christ's name dispels all sadness through a gently diffusing haze (from bar 62).

 It is well known that Bach inherited the established da capo (A-B-A) aria from Italian opera although he tended not to use it in some of the earliest cantatas and modified it increasingly in the later ones.
 It is interesting to note the ways in which he developed this uncomplicated musical form, often by merging it with other structural principles such as fugue or ritornello.
-Furthermore, he would often differentiate the A and B sections in order to convey quite different ideas and/or emotions.
+Furthermore, he would frequently differentiate the A and B sections in order to convey quite different ideas and/or emotions.
 We will encounter numerous occasions in our voyage through the cantatas where Bach deliberately employs the given structure of A B A to convey dissimilar or even opposing perspectives whilst still retaining firm control of the structural cohesion.
 Sometimes contrasting characters or images were even introduced within an extended opening instrumental ritornello (bass aria from C 13 (vol 3, chapter 12) but in the more concise movements of Cs 3 and 76 this is not the case.

 Although the continuo varies little in its quaver-driven rhythmic impetus, the vocal line employs a wide range of melodic writing within a relatively short period.
 It begins by taking up the continuo's persistence.
 Then the three repeated notes from the chorale become an excruciating cry of agony on the words Höllenangst und Pein----Hell and pain----followed by a moan of deep personal distress.
 But very soon the joy of heaven emerges through the utterance of the Saviour's name, both represented by flowing and, given the context, almost joyous semi-quavers.
 It is miraculous the range of emotion that is crammed, with complete conviction, into a movement just a few minutes long!